IB Chemistry R3.2 R3.2.2

 Standard Electrode Potential E° (HL)

-The standard electrode potential (E°) measures the tendency of a half-cell to undergo reduction under standard conditions (298 K, 1 mol dm⁻³, 1 atm).
-All values are measured relative to the Standard Hydrogen Electrode (SHE), which is assigned E° = 0.00 V.
+The standard electrode potential (E°) measures the tendency of a half-cell to undergo reduction under standard conditions (298 K, 1 mol dm⁻³, 100 kPa).
+All values are measured relative to the Standard Hydrogen Electrode (SHE), which is assigned E° = 0.00 V. All E° values in data booklets are written as reduction potentials.

 Interpreting E° Values